EthereumEx/blockchain-060/README.md

 # Blockchain 0...60
-This respository contains a collection of content and examples to help inviduals with getting up to speed on using Ethereum.
+This repository contains a collection of content and examples to help individuals with getting up to speed on using Ethereum.

-Each of the scenarios below contains a walk though and with basic steps to help get you started.
+Each of the scenarios below contain a walk though and with basic steps to help get you started.

 * [01 - Create and configure a private blockchain](01.LocalBlockchain/)
 * [02 - Using Ethereum Wallet: Contract interactions](02.UsingEthereumWallet/)